PoopBear1/Motion-Classifier/Readme.md

 #### Brief Description
 This Project is designed to do separation of background and foreground via transformation matrices clustering.
 Specifically, transformation matrices are calculated from multi-frames SIFT features points.
 By analyzing and clustering on matrices, we can easily determine which part do feature points belong to.
-The SLIC algorithm is applied to draw a foreground that has at least one SIFT point.
+The SLIC algorithm is applied to draw a foreground that has at least one feature point.

 This project has proven that our proposed method not only work on Static Cameras but also actually perform well in Moving Cameras.